TzogkaKostas/BankTransactions/README.md

 2. (i) n (sert) Ni Nj weight

-  insert a transaction between Ni and Nj.
+  -Insert a transaction between Ni and Nj.
 The accounts Ni and Nj might have not been already inserted.

 3. d (elete) Ni

-  delete the account "Ni" as well as all its incoming / outgoing transactions.
+  -Delete the account "Ni" as well as all its incoming / outgoing transactions.

 4. (de) l (s) Ni Nj w

-  delete the transaction between Ni and Nj by weight "w" .
+  -Delete the transaction between Ni and Nj by weight "w" .
 If there are multiple transactions with the same weight delete one of the existing ones.
 If no weight is specified, all existing edges between Ni and Nj are deleted.

 5. m (odify) Ni Nj w nw

-  change the weight "w" to the new "nw" value.
+  -Change the weight "w" to the new "nw" value.
 If there are multiple edges with the same weight value change one of the existing ones.

 6. r (eceiving) Ni

-  print all incoming transactions.
+  -Print all incoming transactions.

 7. c (irclefind) Ni

-  find out if the node "Ni" is involved in simple cycles and print those cycles.
+  -Find out if the node "Ni" is involved in simple cycles and print those cycles.

 8. f (indcircles) Ni k

-  find out if the node "Ni" is involved in circular dealings with others.
+  -Find out if the node "Ni" is involved in circular dealings with others.
 However, the minimum amount that each edge must have is 'k" (minimum weight value).

 9. t (raceflow) Ni Nj l

-  find possible distributions of money starting at the node Ni and ending at the node Nj. "l" is the maximum length of the path(number of edges to be traversed).
+  -Find possible distributions of money starting at the node Ni and ending at the node Nj. "l" is the maximum length of the path(number of edges to be traversed).

 10. e (xit)

-  terminate the application.
+  -Terminate the application.

 eg.